tolsen25/tolsen25.github.io/index.md

 **Revere Health**
 *Data Scientist*

--Translated doctor’s ideas and feedback into 100+ scenarios for a provider VBC bonus model by leveraging R Programming and Claude AI
+- Translated doctor’s ideas and feedback into 100+ scenarios for a provider VBC bonus model by leveraging R Programming and Claude AI
 - Co-developed the chosen VBC bonus model and its associated documentation and reports
 -	Led and owned end-to-end PowerBI dashboard to display multiple key metrics across numerous servers and databases.
 -	Analyzed high-cost patient claim data to identify trends and support VBC initiatives, enabling leadership to make data driven VBC decisions